ChatPye/chatpye/README.md

-# ChatPye - YouTube Video Chat Assistant
+# ChatPye - Your AI-powered video learning companion

 ChatPye is a personalized, AI-native tutor designed to revolutionise video-based learning and upskilling.